yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 }
 ```

-One disadvantage of this solution is that there are now two separate ways of
+This solution has the disadvantage that there are now two separate ways of
-encoding specs for certain kinds of functions with Rust macros.
-On the other
+encoding specs for functions with Rust macros.
+At least, both ways share the
-hand, both types share them same extraction code and this approach makes it
+same extraction code.
+And on the other hand, the solution enables specs on
-possible to add specs on functions that are nested inside a method, as this
+functions that are nested inside a method, as this example shows:
-example shows.

 ```{.rust caption="Nested function in a method with specs."}
 impl NiceStruct {